 - Education: Open the educational resource links pane (see Section 4.16).
-The button is displayed when working with the MyOffice Text application as part of the MyOffice Education suite. - The Q Find button to display the find and replace pane to find and replace data in the text document (see Section 4.2.8) - The Macros button to open the pane where users can perform actions with macros (see Section 4.14).
-This button is displayed if a document contains at least one macro. - Header Settings or Footer Settings to open the header and footer settings (see Section 4.10.2).
-This button is displayed if a header is displayed.
+The button is displayed when working with MyOffice Text application as part of the MyOffice Education suite. - - Find and Replace: Open the Find and Replace pane (see Section 4.2.10) - Macros: Open the Macros pane (see Section 4.14).
+This button is displayed if a document contains at least one macro.